 In 2015, Staputyte entered the annual Dr. Pepper Tuition Giveaway, which invites students to briefly state how they want to change the world.
 In her submission, called “Give Every Child a Chance,” Staputyte wrote: “My best friend (Dominykas) has a developmental disability.
 I have witnessed him improve his skills drastically since his time in the U.S., due to the medicine he has obtained and the amazing support system and friendships he has developed.
 I strive to be the first doctor in my family to improve the lives of children worldwide who are impacted by disabilities.”

 She initially was one of 16 finalists and traveled to California with three others.
-The four competed in the first round of the challenge, from which two advanced to the final round at the PAC-12 championship game.
-Making it to the final round, Staputyte edged the other finalist and won a $100,000 scholarship.
+Making it to the final round held during the PAC-12 championship game, Staputyte edged the other finalist and won a $100,000 scholarship.

 “It was Dominykas’ story that inspired all of this, and I hope that my story inspires others to think about their goals and their dreams for the future,” she said.
 “And I have to thank Dr. Pepper for what they have done.
 It started because I saw their ad on Facebook, and it’s cool to be part of a project where tens of thousands of students across the country share their stories and their hopes about changing the world.”

-She also completed EMT coursework and took a gap semester, during which she lived in the city and worked as a Patient Care Technician in the Oncology/MedSurg department at Rush University Hospital.
+She completed EMT coursework and took a gap semester, during which she lived in the city and worked as a patient care technician in the Oncology/MedSurg department at Rush University Hospital.
 She also became a Yoga Sculpt Teacher certified at CorePower Yoga.

-Staputyte knows her choice to attend College of DuPage was the right one.
+Staputyte knows her choice to attend COD was the right one.